jmkidd/run-make-liftOver/README.md

-this makes three files of blat cmds to be run on the cluster one is of same vs same chroms, these take a longer time to run, one is of chroms vs chroms one involes 'unplaced' chroms, may need to edit python script to get names right
+this makes three files of blat cmds to be run on the cluster one is of same vs same chroms, these take a longer time to run, one is of chroms vs chroms one involves 'unplaced' chroms, may need to edit python script to get names right

 [jmkidd@gl-login1 run-make-liftOver]$ wc blat*cmds
    133948   1071584  38140926 blat.REST.cmds